cunybpl/nycet_pnp/src/content/guides/systems/electrical-distribution.md

 <a href="/images/systems/electrical-distribution/electrical distribution figure5.png">
     <figure class="figure mb-4 mt-3">
         <img src="/images/systems/electrical-distribution/electrical distribution figure5.png" class="figure-img img-fluid rounded" alt="Figure 5: Three-phase power measurement using a Dent EliteProXC Power Logger to capture to total power draw of all fixtures served by the panelboard.">
-        <figcaption class="figure-caption text-left">Figure 5: Three-phase power measurement using a Dent EliteProXC Power Logger to capture to total power draw of all fixtures served by the panelboard (click on image to enlarge).</figcaption>
+        <figcaption class="figure-caption text-left">Figure 5: Three-phase power measurement using a Dent EliteProXC Power Logger to capture to total power draw of all fixtures served by the panelboard.</figcaption>
     </figure>
 </a>

 <a href="/images/systems/electrical-distribution/electrical distribution figure6.png">
     <figure class="figure mb-4 mt-3">
         <img src="/images/systems/electrical-distribution/electrical distribution figure6.png" class="figure-img img-fluid rounded" alt="Figure 6: Current measurement using current transformers and a data logger to collect measurement data.
 In this figure measurements are taken at the circuit breaker level to capture specific fixtures.
 Voltage and power factor measurements are taken with a power meter.">
         <figcaption class="figure-caption text-left">Figure 6: Current measurement using current transformers and a data logger to collect measurement data.
 In this figure, measurements are taken at the circuit breaker level to capture specific fixtures.
-Voltage and power factor measurements are taken with a power meter (click on image to enlarge).</figcaption>
+Voltage and power factor measurements are taken with a power meter.</figcaption>
     </figure>
 </a>